The Construction of a Legal Framework for the Property of the Mentally Ill in Nineteenth-Century England

 Professor of Law and Legal History

 Professor Chantal Stebbings researches into the legal history of the nineteenth century, with special reference to the law and practice of taxation.
-She is a Fellow of the Royal Historical Society and was elected a Fellow of the Institute of Taxation by thesis.
+She was elected a Fellow of the Institute of Taxation by thesis and a Fellow of the Royal Historical Society.
 She has held a British Academy Research Readership, a Leverhulme Major Research Fellowship, and has received regular Wellcome Trust and other British Academy funding for her research.
 She was Visiting Fellow in the University of Cambridge Centre for Tax Law, and Professeur Invité at the University of Rennes, France.

 Professor Stebbings is the Editor of the Journal of Legal History, the leading journal in legal history research.
 She serves on the Council of the Selden Society, the only learned society and publisher devoted entirely to English Legal History.